knative/docs/docs/serving/using-auto-tls.md

 <!-- TODO(zhiminx) add the link about installing Istio with SDS enabled after PR https://github.com/knative/docs/pull/1272 is checked in-->
 1. Follow the [instructions]() to install Istio with SDS enabled.
 Istio version needs to be 1.1 or above.
+And currently this feature does not work with Gloo yet.
 2. Follow the [instructions](./installing-cert-manager.md) to install Cert-Manager.
 3. Follow the [instructions](../install) to install Knative cluster.
 Knative version needs to be 0.6.0 or above.